 January 8, 1997

 Psalm 1 provides a blueprint for a happy new year, as well as a happy life.
 Such a life, Alistair Begg insists, is not gained through grim religious determination.
 Instead, it springs organically from the gift of God’s grace to us.
 Those who live life according to God’s wisdom are marked by the way they think and act and by their regular meditation on His Word.
-This new year, let us embrace the psalmist’s invitation to delight in the law of the Lord.
+As each new year comes, let us embrace the psalmist’s invitation to delight in the law of the Lord.

 1Blessed is the man1